 The Different Types of Marketing Strategies

-While they all sound the same, believe it or not interactive, digital and internet marketing are each unique.
+While they all sound the same, interactive, digital, and internet marketing are each unique.
 But what makes them different?
-We often use them simultaneously and this can cause confusion.
+We often use them interchangeably, and this can cause confusion.
 Each area of marketing requires a knowledge base of different products and different strategies.
-Let me try to help clear up the confusion once and for all.

 Interactive marketing refers to a marketing strategy that encourages active participation between the consumer and the marketing campaign.
 This term often refers to a fast-growing shift from one-sided customer interaction to a two-sided conversation.
 Interactive marketing is becoming a trend because of customers’ demand for a better online experience and improved internet technology.

 Customers want a company to know who they are as individuals, not as a demographic or just a number.
 For instance, every time a customer logs into a company’s website, the person may want to see his or her name displayed along with product interests and communication preferences.

 Interactive marketing gives customers the power to receive and give up-to-date, minute-to-minute feedback on the particular business or product.
 When you think about interactive marketing, a great example is Amazon.
 Amazon is known as the biggest trailblazer in this marketing area.